AIS College of Senior Scholars (CSS)

 3.7 Annual Journal Editorial Board Diversity Survey

 At the 2019 CSS meeting in Munich, a discussion was conducted about the extent to which the AIS Basket of Eight journals exhibited diversity in their editorial boards (Senior and Associate Editors).
 The decision was reached at this meeting that a more careful investigation of diversity in the Basket of Eight journals' editorial boards was needed.
 A task force was established, led by Cynthia Beath, with Yolande Chan, Robert Davison, Alan Dennis and Jan Recker as members.
 The goal of the task force was to identify the extent to which the board of each journal was reflective of AIS membership in terms of gender, region and ethnicity.
-The task force will make its initial report to the CSS at its 2020 meeting, and is expected to continue to assess the diversity of the Basket of Eight journals' editorial boards in the future.
+The task force's initial report has been completed and will be presented to the CSS at its 2020 meeting.
+The task force is expected to continue to assess the diversity of the Basket of Eight journals' editorial boards in the future.
 (The report that triggered the discussion can be found here.)

 3.8 Senior Scholar Slam